creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-07-06-Mean_teachers_are_better_role_models.md

 # Method

-## Apllying noise and Esembling method
+## Apllying noise and Ensembling method

 ### **Noise regularization** :
 - Add noise to the input or intermediate representations of a model